vesyrgy/group-81/report/report.md

 |         | player dies  | player earns points | player dies | pellet remains |
 |         |              | pellet disappears   |             |                |
 |         |              |                     |             |                |

+##4.3.24

+/                             / framework line coverage / our line coverage /
+/-----------------------------/-------------------------/-------------------/
+/ CollisionInteractionMap     / 0%                      / 94%               /
+/ DefaultPlayerInteractionMap / 0%                      / 100%              /
+/ PlayerCollisions            / 75%                     / 79%               /

+Line coverage on PlayerCollisions have somewhat increases (4%).
+The original jpacman-framework did only cover collisions in which the player was the collider.
+We covered collisions with a ghost as collider aditionally.

+The collision functionality that remains unchecked is the case when a pellet is the collider.
+This however, is not a functionality that is specified by the requirements and can therefore be left unchecked.

+Also coverage on CollisionInteractionMap and DefaultPlayerInteractionMap have increased drastically, only by applying the PlayerCollisions testsuite on them too.